 - Remove the sheets and bedding, and wash normally.
 If you notice a particularly strong urine scent after a single wash, add vinegar to the next one — this will help get rid of the smell.
 If staining is an issue, wash the spots under a hot tap with some laundry detergent before washing.

-- Dab a mixture of 2 parts cold water, 1 part vinegar, and a small amount of detergent onto the stained area, making sure to get the area wet (without making the area bigger mess).
-Let it sit for about 10 to 15 minutes to allow the vinegar time to break down the stain, and remove the smell.
+- Spray a mixture of 2 parts cold water, 1 part vinegar, and a small amount of detergent onto the stained area, making sure to get the area wet (without making the area a bigger mess).
+Let it sit for about 10 to 15 minutes to allow the vinegar time to break down the stain, and remove the smell

-- Sprinkle the wet area with baking soda, and allow this another 5 to 10 minutes to absorb moisture and lift the stain.
+- Sprinkle the wet area with baking soda, and allow this to sit for another 10 to 15 minutes to absorb moisture and lift the stain

 - Dab away the baking soda with a cold wet cloth, then use the vacuum cleaner hose attachment to remove any residue left over.